7h3730B/nix/README.md

 ### Emilia

-Emilia is ARM server which I don't know yet what todo with.
+Emilia is ARM server which at least should be a remote builder for arm

 ### Kazuma